geobeyond/pygeoapi-prefect/docs/user-guide/defining-processes.md

 !!! note

-    We recommend getting having the [prefect docs](https://docs.prefect.io/latest/) at hand when defining new flows.
+    We recommend having the [prefect docs](https://docs.prefect.io/latest/) at hand when defining new flows.

 pygeoapi-prefect is able to use regular prefect flows.
 However, they must meet the following requirements: